Frequently Asked Questions

 What catastrophic events are covered by micro’s new index-based insurance product in Guatemala?

-MiCRO’s new index-based natural hazard insurance product in Guatemala is triggered when predetermined trigger levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
+MiCRO’s index-based natural hazard insurance products are triggered when predetermined levels for three different catastrophic events are reached: excessive rainfall, severe drought, and earthquakes.
 The payouts increase depending on the level of deviation of the corresponding index from historical averages.

 Who can purchase MiCRO’s products?